rsbyrne/fbapi/README.md

 1. Copy or download the file *pull-fb.ps1* from this repository to your local machine.
 2. Open a *PowerShell* (search for it in the search bar if you are uncertain) and be sure to **run as administrator** (by right-clicking on the icon).
 3. Type `set-executionpolicy remotesigned`, hit `Enter`, and hit `A`.
 (Be aware that doing this may make your computer more vulnerable to malware.)
 4. Open a new *PowerShell* **not** as an administrator.
-Navigate to where you have stored the *pull-fb.ps1* script and type the following command:
+Navigate to where you have stored the *pull-fb.ps1* script and type the following command.
+(Note that the nominated output directory and all intermediate directories will be created if they do not already exist.)
 ```powershell
 C:\Users\YourName> .\pull-fb <FB_DATA_PAGE_URL> <FB_USERNAME> <FB_PASSWORD> <OUTPUT_DIRECTORY>
 ```